Thursday 11 July 2024

 Some of the road blocks to true progress in this subject include: the chemical makeup of prebiotic Earth; the hard chemistry of forming suitable carbohydrates, lipids, amino-acids, and other necessary biological molecules; the total lack of homo-chirality (only left or right-handed molecules), which is needed for life; the natural unwanted reactions and thermodynamics that work against biochemistry outside of cells; the difficulty of properly linking simple chemicals into the polypeptides and nucleic acid strings essential to all life; and of course, the total lack of any process to provide the vast amount of genetic information required for even the simplest protein, much less an credible protocell's DNA or RNA.
 None of these hurdles has been overcome in any credible lab research.

 James Tour has done a huge service to explain these roadblocks, as well as to reveal and derail the biochemistry of pretentious OOL research in a series of YouTube talks.
-Another set of OOL refutations can be found here [?].
+Another set of OOL refutations can be found here.
 The bottom line is that science is farther away than ever from finding out how life could really have begun by natural means on our planet.
 Their search for spontaneous generation of life (abiogenesis) has come up short by several orders of magnitude.

 Abortion:

 This was probably the original issue in the ongoing and ever-expanding culture wars!
 It has been in the news a lot recently, especially in the USA with the SCOTUS Dobbs decision, so of course, it has to be on my list here.
 The issue is polarized into two opposite positions: Pro-choice argues for women's "reproductive rights" and unencumbered access to abortion through the entire nine months of pregnancy, while the pro-life side argues for the rights and life of the unborn child from the moment of conception.
-Many people fall into one of these camps, but a sizable group - perhaps ebven the majority, properly understood - would like to see some resolution between these two extremes.
+Many people fall into one of these camps, but a sizable group - perhaps even the majority, properly understood - would like to see some resolution between these two extremes.

 The pro-choice side - essentially demanding autonomy for women mostly for reasons of convenience - is pushed by feminists and numerous "progressives" with full support in the media, governments, medical establishment, universities and most other institutions.
 They dominate Canadian politics and public discussion.
 Meanwhile, biological science, long-standing morality, most religions and, many would argue, responsibility and decency, largely support the pro-life side.
 As a true contrarian, I have leaned toward the pro-life side for decades, but recently have shifted away from the conception end of the nine months of pregnancy.
 Thus, I disagree with both extreme positions.